JKC-Codes/codrops-cutout-demo/README.md

 # Shards Experiment
-An alternative implementation of the cutout collage layout from [Briana Camp](https://bricampgomez.com/).
+An alternative implementation of the cutout collage layout from [Briana Camp](https://bricampgomez.com/) taking advantage of browser caching to only download one image.

 [Original GitHub repository](https://github.com/BrianaCamp/codrops-cutout-demo)